 You might have your own ways of practicing Hangeul in terms of how you write.
 However, we’ve also listed the two important things that you should consider below.

-Practicing with the right materials
+Korean handwriting practice using the right materials

 The first step to start practicing your handwriting skills for the alphabet – and why not Hangul writing in general – is to get the appropriate paper material for it.
 Since Hangul is in syllable blocks, you’ll want to utilize squared paper for it, aka 원고지 (wongoji) paper.